 International financial markets use the same balancing act, but they tip that balance with more complexity and additional steps.
 In the first place, for one bank to host an international transaction, that bank must have both currencies in its possession.
 Otherwise, that host bank must have a means of buying the foreign currency to do the deal.

 That subtraction has to be added back in, and the customer eventually shoulders the cost.
 Say you pay $500 to a foreign bank to reimburse your supplier.
-Your payment may arrive at its destination $25 short because of processing fees.
-That means you must add the additional charges up front to cover the amount lost and to ensure your supplier gets the full amount.
+Your payment may arrive at its destination at $25 short because of the processing fees.
+That means you must add the additional charges upfront to cover the amount lost and to ensure your supplier gets the full amount.

 As a consumer, your best method in finding out the most reasonable currency exchange rate is to check out its current mid-market rate or current buy/sell value on the foreign exchange market.